Integral Probability Metrics Meet Neural Networks: The Radon-Kolmogorov-Smirnov Test: Experiments

-For $k \geq 1$, we apply the Adam optimizer (a variant of gradient descent), as implemented in PyTorch, to \eqref{eq:opt-problem}.
-In our experiments that follow, we use $N = 10$ neurons and a few hundred iterations of Adam.
-On the other hand, for $k = 0$, such a first-order scheme is not applicable due to the fact that the gradient of the $0\th$ degree ridge spline \smash{$(w^\T x - b)_+^0 = 1\{ w^\T x \geq b \}$} (with respect to $w,b$) is almost everywhere zero.
-Therefore, as a surrogate, we instead approximate the optimum $w^*,b^*$ in \eqref{eq:test-stat} using logistic regression.
-Appendix \ref{supp:experiments} provides further details on the optimization setup, and Appendices \ref{supp:sensitivity-log} and \ref{supp:sensitivity-N} present related sensitivity analyses.
+For $k = 0$, such a first-order scheme is not applicable due to the fact that the gradient of the $0\th$ degree ridge spline \smash{$(w^\T x - b)_+^0 = \one\{ w^\T x \geq b \}$} (with respect to $w$ and $b$) is almost everywhere zero.
+As a surrogate, we directly approximate the optimum $(w^*,b^*)$ in \eqref{eq:test-stat} using logistic regression where the class labels identify samples from $\popP$ versus $\popQ$, as implemented in \texttt{sklearn.linear\_model.LogisticRegression} in Python.